-In the iKAGRA-PR3 SAS, one GAS filter(BF) is implemented.
+In the type-Bpp SAS, one GAS filter(BF) is implemented.
 The BF has 3 cantilever blades, and the number of the blades is designed so that their optimal loads fit with the weight of the payload.
 The table 5.1 shows the parameters of the cantilever blades and measured properties of the BF.
 The resonant frequency of the BF is tuned at around 0.4 Hz in advance by changing the radial compression of the cantilever blades.
 The resonant frequency is selected so that the filter gives enough isolation performance but does not suffer from hysteretic behavior.
-The magic wand (see subsection 2.2.2) was not implemented in the iKAGRA-PR3 SAS, since there was no strict requirement on the GAS filter fluctuation.
+The magic wand was not implemented in the iKAGRA type-Bpp SAS, since there was no strict requirement on the GAS filter fluctuation.